Lewis E. Reed

-Lewis E. Reed (born October 9, 1962) is an American politician from St. Louis, Missouri.
-His last position was president of its Board of Aldermen which he held for record duration of 15 years.
+Lewis E. Reed (born October 9, 1962) is a former American politician from St. Louis, Missouri.
+His last position was president of its Board of Aldermen which he held for a record duration of 15 years.
 He was federally indicted on bribery charges in May 2022 and resigned his at large board position in June.

-In August 2022, Reed pled guilty to bribery charges.
+In August 2022, Reed pled guilty to bribery charges and was later sentenced to serve three years and nine months in an Arkansas prison and fined $18,500.
+Reed started serving his prison sentence in Arkansas in January 2023.

 Education

 After graduating high school, Reed attended Southern Illinois University Edwardsville on a wrestling scholarship.

 Political career

 Reed was elected alderman of the city's sixth ward in 1999.
 He helped spur the revitalization of Lafayette Square and Gate District.
 He also drafted several ordinances to target investment along Washington Avenue, using historic tax credits, low-income housing tax credits and tax increment financing (TIF).
 Reed worked with Lafayette Square residents and the city's Parks Department to draft and adopt a comprehensive master plan for the restoration of Lafayette Square Park.
 Reed then worked with developers to transform an old junkyard into Park Plaza, a public space that features a fountain, benches and green space.
 The TIF district boundaries have since been expanded.